top of page

 Dedicated Funding for Louisville’s Parks

-Louisville voters may have the ability to create a dedicated funding source for city parks through a community-driven effort to place a referendum on the ballot.
+Louisville voters may have the ability to create a dedicated funding source for city parks through a nonpartisan, community-driven effort to place a referendum on the ballot.
 If approved by voters, these protected funds would support parks serving neighborhoods citywide.

 The Capital Funding Gap